-Table 5 - DCWW Incident Centre Setup
+Table 7 - DCWW Incident Centre Setup

-Based on the above structure and drawing on our experience of managing the February/March 2018 so-called 'Beast from the East' event, we implemented a similar structure during the summer of 2018, as shown in Figure 11.
-This provided effective coordination and management of all internal and external activities related to the 2018 drought so we are therefore confirming this as the approach we would take during future drought events.
+The management structure set up during the summer of 2018, as shown in Figure 11 drew on our experience of managing the February/March 2018 so-called 'Beast from the East' event.
+This provided effective coordination and management of all internal and external activities so we are therefore confirming this as the approach we would take during future drought events.

 During the drought of 2018 one of our key external activities (in accordance with the NRW Drought Plan) was to provide representation on the "All Wales Drought Liaison Group".
 This group was led by Welsh Government and attended by Natural Resources Wales together with representatives from other relevant sectors.
 The Group met weekly to discuss the current drought situation, the actions that were being taken by all organisations including customer and stakeholder communications, and where support could be provided across sectors.
 The establishment of this Group provided a key focal point for drought management in Wales and at each meeting our Managing Director of Water Services was able to provide reassurance that all necessary actions were being taken to maintain customer supplies whilst safeguarding the environment.
-Welsh Government would coordinate the interactions between this Group and Local Resilience Forums.
+Welsh Government coordinated the interactions between this Group and Local Resilience Forums.
+The Drought Liaison Group would also be used to convene locally based drought groups, such as the Dee Consultative Committee, to support strategic level decision-making.